Locations:

 Overview

 Breast cancer may spread to underarm lymph nodes.
-A modified radical mastectomy removes those nodes and all your breast tissue.
+A modified radical mastectomy removes those nodes and all of your breast tissue.

 What is a mastectomy?

-A mastectomy is a type of breast cancer surgery that removes all of your breast tissue in one or both of your breasts.
-The procedure is treatment for several types of breast cancer and most breast cancer stages.
-It’s also a way to prevent breast cancer if you have an increased breast cancer risk.
+A mastectomy is a type of breast cancer surgery that removes your breast tissue.
+Most of the time, it means removing all of your breast tissue from one or both breasts.
+Mastectomy is a treatment for most types and stages of breast cancer.
+It’s also a way to prevent breast cancer if you have a high risk of getting it.

 Advertisement